rsimsum 0.13.0

 Passing the true value of an estimand (

-, bias, coverage, and mean squared error are not computed;Passing estimated standard errors per replication (
+trueargument) is no longer required; iftrueis not passed tosimsumormultisimsum, bias, coverage, and mean squared error are not computed;Passing estimated standard errors per replication (

-argument) is no longer required; if so, average and median variances, model-based standard errors, relative error, coverage probability, bias-eliminated coverage probability, power are not computed.
+seargument) is no longer required; if so, average and median variances, model-based standard errors, relative error, coverage probability, bias-eliminated coverage probability, power are not computed.

 rsimsum 0.6.1